tungs888/tungs888-2024-Tech-REMIXed-Wearable-Vape-quitting-coach/README.md

 Vaping among teenagers is a growing and urgent public health concern.
-US 2021 survey suggests that around 4.5% of US adults aged 18 and above use electronic cigarettes regularly, with vape usage rising to 11% among aged 18 – 24.
+US 2021 survey suggests that around 4.5% of US adults aged 18 and above use electronic cigarettes regularly, with vape usage rising to 11% among aged 18 to 24.
 30% of high school students and over 10% of middle schoolers vape on a regular basis.
 Current central administrated Vape detectors in high school bathroom and classroom like Verkada cost $750-$1000 each with $75 annual cloud administration fee.
 It’s group policing and punishing option put teacher and student against each other and make school like a jail.